 About Rachel L. Friedman, J.D. – Family and Matrimonial Law

 Rachel L. Friedman joined Skoloff & Wolfe, P.C. as an associate in 2019.
 Rachel is admitted to practice law in New Jersey and has focused her practice on family law matters.
-In addition, Rachel is a member of Skoloff & Wolfe’s Litigation Department which represents companies and individuals in complex business disputes.
+In addition, Rachel is a member of Skoloff & Wolfe, P.C.’s Litigation Department which represents companies and individuals in complex business disputes.
 Following her graduation from law school in 2018, Rachel clerked for the Honorable Christopher S. Romanyshyn, Superior Court of New Jersey, Chancery Division, Family Part, Essex County.
 During her clerkship she became a certified court mediator and conducted mediations for family disputes and small claims.